 ABOUT THE EXHIBIT

 The GRAMMY Museum celebrated the life, music, and charitable legacy of 13-time GRAMMY-winning jazz singer and Recording Academy Lifetime Achievement Award recipient, Ella Fitzgerald with Ella At 100: Celebrating the Artistry of Ella Fitzgerald.
-The exhibit opened April 25, 2017, on what would have been the late jazz icon’s 100th birthday, and celebrated 100 years of Fitzgerald’s lasting legacy through rare recordings, photos, and one-of-a-kind stage costumes.
+The exhibit, which was displayed in the Mike Curb Gallery on the Museum’s fourth floor, opened April 25, 2017, on what would have been the late jazz icon’s 100th birthday, and celebrated 100 years of Fitzgerald’s lasting legacy through rare recordings, photos, and one-of-a-kind stage costumes.

 This exhibit marked the fourth GRAMMY Museum exhibit celebrating jazz music and artists.
 Previous exhibits included Herman Leonard: Documenting the Giants of Jazz, Blue Note Records: The Finest in Jazz, and Count Basie: The King of Swing.